orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Rerun Workflow from a Specific Task

 In the cases where a workflow needs to be restarted from a specific task rather than from the beginning, rerun provides that option.
-When issuing the rerun command to the workflow, you can specify the id of the task from where the workflow should be restarted (as opposed to from the beginning), and optionally, the input of the workflow can also be changed.
+When issuing the rerun command to the workflow, you can specify the task ID from where the workflow should be restarted (as opposed to from the beginning), and optionally, the workflow's input can also be changed.

 ```java
 To Do